nimmitahsin1727/20-news-dataset-lda/README.md

 # 20-news-dataset

 ## About
-This project is mainly focused on
+This project is mainly focused on:
-- Reading raw data from folders.
+- Reading raw data from folders [comp.graphics, rec.motorcycles, talk.politics.guns].
 - Pre-process data:
   - Remove numbers. ✅
   - Convert word into lowercase word. ✅